usaidahmed6/google_navigation_app/README.md

 ### 3. Starting Navigation
 - Once both origin and destination are set, a route will be calculated
 - Tap the "Start Navigation" button to begin turn-by-turn navigation
-- The app will switch to navigation mode with voice instructions
+- The app will switch to navigation mode

 ### 4. Navigation Features
-- **Voice Instructions**: Turn-by-turn voice guidance
 - **Speed Display**: Real-time speed in the top-right corner
 - **Distance to Turn**: Shows distance to next maneuver
 - **Live Rerouting**: Automatically recalculates route if you deviate